From left to right: Alexandra, Vera, David, Mary, Nancy

 Dave joined the SAG staff in 2003

-Alexandra is a Tallahassee native an artist with a bachelors in Art History from Florida State University.
+Alexandra is a Tallahassee native with a bachelors in Art History from Florida State University.
 During her time at FSU, she spent a semester in Florence studying Italian Renaissance art, inspiring her to pursue a minor in Museum Studies.
 With both her major and minor requiring an internship she landed a full time internship at 621 Gallery as the gallery shop manager.
 Alexandra then worked as a commercial art consultant at Kaleidoscope Limited.
 In 2016, she joined LeMoyne Arts as their Education Director.
 Her time as a commercial art consultant and project manager gives her valuable expertise in framing and consulting with commercial and residential clients.
 Alex joined SAG in June of 2018.

 What is a Master Certified Picture Framer & Why is it it Important?